 • They can apply policy to provide shadow IT control, cloud data loss prevention (DLP), SaaS security posture management (SSPM), and advanced threat protection.

-Every two years, the volume of the world’s data doubles in size.
-This exponential increase in data has seen bad actors become craftier than ever before.
-Combining a CASB with cloud DLP lets you not only see potential data risks but stop them, too.
-What’s more, you have visibility into sensitive content traveling to or from the cloud or between clouds, giving you the best chance to identify incidents, apply appropriate policy, and, above all, keep data secure.
+The volume of the world’s data doubles in size every two years, and data risk grows in kind.
+Combining a CASB with cloud DLP lets you see both see and remediate potential risks.
+With visibility into sensitive content traveling to, from, or between cloud environments, you have the best chance to identify incidents, enforce policy, and keep data secure.

-Cloud threats and malware are rampant in today’s IT ecosystem, and in most cases, cloud resources are the most vulnerable.
-A CASB gives you the power of behavior analytics and threat intelligence to turbocharge your cloud security.
-With these advanced capabilities, you can quickly identify and remediate suspicious activity, keep cloud applications and data secure, and bolster your organization’s overall cloud security posture.
+In today’s IT ecosystem, cloud resources are usually the most vulnerable.
+With the behavior analytics and threat intelligence of an effective CASB, you can quickly identify and remediate suspicious activity, keep cloud applications and data secure, and bolster your organization’s overall cloud security posture.

 According to analysts from Gartner and elsewhere, every enterprise with a significant cloud presence needs a cloud access security broker (CASB) to protect its cloud-based data.